-In Bazhou, a city 100 kilometers (60 miles) east of Gaobeidian, a hundred or more people packed the emergency ward of Langfang No. 4 People’s Hospital on Thursday night.
+As a result, patients in critical condition are forced to go to bigger cities for treatment.
+In Bazhou, a city 40 kilometers (25 miles) east of Baigou, a hundred or more people packed the emergency ward of Langfang No. 4 People’s Hospital on Thursday night.

 Guards worked to corral the crowds as people jostled for positions.
 With no space in the ward, patients spilled into corridors and hallways.
 Sick people sprawled on blankets on the floor as staff frantically wheeled gurneys and ventilators.
 In a hallway, half a dozen patients wheezed on metal benches as oxygen tanks pumped air into their noses.

 Outside a CT scan room, a woman sitting on a bench wheezed as snot dribbled out of her nostrils into crumpled tissues.
 A man sprawled out on a stretcher outside the emergency ward as medical workers stuck electrodes to his chest.
 By a check-in counter, a woman sitting on a stool gasped for air as a young man held her hand.

 “Everyone in my family has got COVID,” one man asked at the counter, as four others clamored for attention behind him.
 “What medicine can we get?”